suewonjp/DNDX.JS/api-docs.md

     - dndx(".draggable", ".trash").ondrop(onTrash);

 ###### .draggableOptions(options)
 Sets jQuery UI Draggable options.
+The existing options will be merged with the options contained within the parameter _options_ (which is a JavaScript object).
 Refer to [this page](http://api.jqueryui.com/draggable/) about which option you can specify.
 ###### .droppableOptions(options)
 Sets jQuery UI Droppable options.
+The existing options will be merged with the options contained within the parameter _options_ (which is a JavaScript object).
 Refer to [this page](http://api.jqueryui.com/droppable/) about which option you can specify.

 Notice that calling this method for Source Group Level will have no effect.
 ###### .visualcue(param)